 Acids are good.

-pH changes the amount of acid in your product that will be absorbed by your skin.
-Lower pHs increase the amount of acid absorbed and cause increased irritation (with no time-release properties).
+The amount of acid your skin will absorb is determined by the pH.
+Lower pHs increase the amount of acid the skin absorbs and causes increased irritation (with no time-release properties).

 pH's higher than the recommended range might work, but not as well.
 They might work so poorly that you won't see any effect.
 Increasing the concentration of the acid can help it operate at a higher pH but will also increase the potential for irritation.

 That's it for now.
 Part 3 introduces some great and useful skincare acids!
 If you have comments or questions, please send the nice ones to me!